elifesciences/enhanced-preprints-biorxiv-xslt/README.md

 ### [/src/remove-supplementary-materials.xsl](/src/remove-supplementary-materials.xsl)

-This stylesheet is transforming an XML document by removing any "sec" element with a "sec-type" attribute value of "supplementary-material", and copying the remaining elements into a new "body" element in the output document.
+This stylesheet is transforming an XML document by removing any "sec" element with a "sec-type" attribute value of "supplementary-material".
+These supplementary material sections are only partially retained by encoda  - the files themselves need representation as downloadable files in the JSON.
+As it stands the labels and filepaths are decoded and reencoded as paragraphs.
+The current rendering on EPP as a result is less than ideal, where labels and filepaths are rendered in a series of paragraphs.
+The purpose of this xsl is to remove these sections until encoda and EPP can be updated to render downloadable supplementary files on the page.

-TODO: We need an expression of whether we believe this is work for biorXiv, encoda or EPP team.

 ## Manuscript specific XSLT